-Publish your COVID-19 research data to make it available for the rest of the research community.
+Publish your infectious disease and pandemic preparedness data to make it available for the rest of the research community.
 The data should be deposited in a public repository together with descriptive metadata.
 For many biological datatypes, there are international databases that can be considered de facto standards.

-Below are our data submission guidelines for each specific data type. you can also find information in The European COVID-19 Data Portal data submission information.
+Below are our data submission guidelines for each specific data type.
+You can also find similar recommendations per data type on The European COVID-19 Data Portal data submission information.

 Genomics & transcriptomics data

 We suggest that raw virus sequence data as well as assembled and annotated genomes are submitted to ENA.
-ENA have produced documentation to help with submission at SARS-CoV-2 submission.
-In order to provide further support to users, the Swedish COVID-19 Data Portal team has also produced a detailed tutorial on submission to ENA.
+In order to provide further support to users, the Swedish Pathogens Portal team has also produced a detailed tutorial on submission to ENA.
+ENA also provide their own documentation to help with submission at SARS-CoV-2 submission.

 Protein data